 You should therefore consider this before you delve deeper into network technology:

 A connection in a private two-person household is completely different from a network that connects thousands of employees of a company across countries.
+Some network technologies are limited and particularly restrict the range and geographical extent of the network.
 For this reason, a distinction is made between different network types as the basis of network technology:

 Local area networks: